Ezio Franceschini

-Ezio Franceschini ([ˈɛttsjo frantʃesˈkiːni]; Villa Agnedo, 25 July 1906 - Padua, 21 March 1983) was a Latin scholar and philologist, professor of medieval Latin literature, as well as rector of the Università Cattolica del Sacro Cuore (UCSC).
+Ezio Franceschini ([ˈɛttsjo frantʃesˈkiːni]; Villa Agnedo, 25 July 1906 – Padua, 21 March 1983) was an Italian scholar and philologist of Latin, professor of medieval Latin literature, as well as rector of the Università Cattolica del Sacro Cuore (UCSC).

 Biography

+He graduated in literature from the University of Padua in 1928 and became an assistant to Concetto Marchesi.
+In 1938 he won the first competition in Italy for a chair of Medieval Latin literature, and from the following year he was the holder of that seat (which he had already held by appointment since 1936) at the Università Cattolica del Sacro Cuore.